taowang0105/taowang0105.github.io/_news/announcement_4.md

 related_posts: false
 ---

-New [Preprint](https://arxiv.org/pdf/2603.03674) on distribution-valued response regression task.
+Our new ['Preprint'](https://arxiv.org/pdf/2603.03674) on distribution-valued response regression task is online!